In this article: Learn the basics of meditation, and why you cannot afford to just jump right in.

 Firstly, it is important to set aside a special place for meditation, and it is better that this place be a specially designated spiritual space.
 You might find it helpful to read my guide to creating a meditation room to get started on this one..

-An example of a spiritual spaceone of the important basics of meditation is to have a meditation space to practice in.
+one of the important basics of meditation is to have a meditation space to practice in.

 In the beginning, your meditation practice should be confined to one spiritual space and that spiritual space should be reserved and used for nothing else.